 By the close of the Middle Ages, wax seals became more popular in private correspondence, particularly as emigration, colonisation and other necessities forced travel to become more widespread.
 Despite the world being more accessible than ever, by the mid-19th century having a letter sent came at a very high cost to the sender.
 The cost of postage at this time was also based on the number of sheets, as opposed to the overall weight; this meant that it was cheaper to fold a parchment and seal it closed, rather than use an envelope, which would have added to the overall cost.
 At this time, envelopes were considered a luxury afforded only to the rich.

-By the mid nineteenth century, envelope manufacturing took a more modern twist as specially designed machines streamlined the production process, leading not only to more affordable envelopes, but pre-gummed envelopes.
-The result was a decline in wax sealing – a decline which continued until a recent resurgence.
+By the mid-nineteenth century, envelope manufacturing took a more modern twist as specially designed machines streamlined the production process, leading not only to more affordable envelopes, but pre-gummed envelopes.
+The result was a decline in wax sealing – a decline that continued until a recent resurgence.

 What Makes Wax Seals Popular Today?

 Wax seals have become what could be described as a post-modern form of correspondence – we are all aware that they are a historical mode of sealing letters, yet it is that outdated, distinguishing mark of a bygone era that makes them so appealing.
 And anyone who has received wax-sealed correspondence will certainly attest to the added excitement that comes from opening it.